Megatron007/screwd_dynamic_gapps/README.md

 * Get into the base of this repo
 * . mkgapps.sh
-* Script will decompress all apks, zipalign all apks, zip, and sign the completed GApp packages
+* Script will decompress all apks, zipalign all apks, zip, and sign the completed GApp package
-* Completed GApp zips will be in the out directory
+* Completed GApp zip will be in the out directory
-* Both zips are the same as one zip needs to have a static name for Dirty Unicorns ROM OTA purposes

 **PREREQUISITES:**